 The options were issued in six batches.
-The first and second batch will be exercised at INR 110, third, fourth and fifth batch will be exercised at INR 121 and sixth batch will be exercised at INR 188.
+The first and second batch will be exercised at INR 110, third, fourth and fifth batch will be exercised at INR 188.
 The options are vested equally over a period of 5 years.

-Northern Arc Capital Employee Stock Option Plan 2018 - ("Plan" or "ESOP") ("Scheme 3")
+Northern Arc Capital Employee Stock Option Plan 2018 ~ ("Plan" or "ESOP") ("Scheme 3")